Written & Directed by Joss Whedon

-- Mad Oracle: Tara, who has been Mind Raped by Glory and reduced to a babbling childlike state, suddenly points to Giles and shouts, "You're a killer!" foretelling his murder of Ben.
+- Mad Oracle: Tara, who has been Mind Raped by Glory and reduced to a babbling childlike state, suddenly points to Giles and shouts, "You're a killer!" ... which could be a reference to his Dark and Troubled Past, but also foretelling his murder of Ben.

 - The Magnificent: Doc called Glory "her Splendidness" and one of her minions refers to her as "Oh, Most Sweaty-Naughty-Feelings-Causing One."

-- Manly Tears: Spike weeps over Buffy's death.
+- Manly Tears: Spike, upon seeing Buffy's body.

-- Meaningful Echo: Buffy realises the meaning of the First Slayer's cryptic message in her Vision Quest.
+- Buffy realises the meaning of the Spirit Guide's cryptic message in her Vision Quest.
 "Love will bring you to your gift.
 Death is your gift."
 Buffy feared she was only a killer, devoid of emotional attachment.
 But Buffy's love for others gives her the courage to sacrifice her life to save them.

 - "The hardest thing in this world is to live in it" is repeated (by Dawn) in Season 6, where Buffy finds real life more difficult to cope with than any Big Bad.

-- Negated Moment of Awesome: Doc bests Spike in combat, then faces up to Buffy knife in hand, saying "This should be interesting."
+- Negated Moment of Awesome: Doc bests Spike in combat, then faces Buffy knife in hand, saying, "This should be interesting."
 Buffy throws him off the tower without even breaking stride.

-Willow: You couldn't have figured that out in tenth grade?
+Willow: [wistful smile] You couldn't have figured that out in tenth grade?

 Doc: Look who's talking.